g-x-w/semantic_change_ID/README.md

         }
     }

-in both a text file and a JSON file.
+in a text file.
+Tokenization occurs in `dataset_processing.py` with a simply algorithm stripping white space and delimiting tokens by spaces.
 With the size of the aylien dataset being used (~7.6 GB), this output file works out to ~240MB or roughly 2 minutes of full HD video.
-The processed output file is then fed into `graphing.py`, which will produce simple graphs of single and multi-term searches for occurrence throughout the dataset's articles and output higher resolution data written as .txt or .json files.
+The processed output file is then fed into `graphing.py`, which will produce simple graphs of single and multi-term searches for occurrence throughout the dataset's articles and output higher resolution data written as .txt/.json and .csv files.

 ## Current Stage
-Having processed the data for this purpose, currently working on graphical and visual representations of the data in as high resolution as is reasonable.
+Having processed the data for this purpose, currently working on improving program robustness by possibly pivoting to external library for tokenization via regexp's and allowing for greater flexibility in multi-word queries.